codewithkaranjeswani/flipex/README.md

 5. In all predictions, we threshold the output for attribute prediction at 0.8 (this can be changed), since the last layer is a sigmoid.

 # Conclusion
 1. We divided the entire data into train (~75%) and validation (~25%) keeping the same distribution of categories in both.
-2. We trained the ResNext-50 category classifier for 13 epochs and 46-headed ResNext-50 for 8 epochs, finally we fonud that in the validation set we got accuracy of ~64%.
+We trained the ResNext-50 category classifier for 13 epochs and 46-headed ResNext-50 for 8 epochs, finally we found that in the validation set we got accuracy of ~64%.
 3. We find that the accuracy (IOU) of our 46-headed ResNext-50 stalled at a mere 64%.
 And it predicts a lot of unnecessary attributes which makes it less accurate.